 The body-care/cosmetic section of the site, called Skin Deep, offers a consumer the ability to look for specific body-related products, or look up specific ingredients, and view their ratings based on a 0-10 scale.

 The Skin Deep Database is also available via a phone app.
 To use the app, simply download Skin Deep to your smart phone.
 When you find a skincare product that you’re thinking about using, take a photo (with your phone) of the product’s barcode.
 The app will then tell you if the product is a “more natural” choice, or something to stay away from.
 The app will also tell you what ingredients you should be concerned about within the product.

 Next time, we’ll talk about actual ingredient lists, specifically ingredients to avoid.
-And then later on, I’ll share the store-bought products used in my home and on my body.
-My hope is that all of this information, from the EWG Database to expanding our knowledge about ingredient lists and labels, will help you be an informed consumer when you’re grabbing a product off the shelf.
+My hope is that all of this information, from the online resources (EWG and Think Dirty) to expanding our knowledge about ingredient lists and labels, will help you be an informed consumer when you’re grabbing a product off the shelf.